Best Sleep Trackers to Hit Your Sleep Goals in 2026

 What Sleep Trackers Measure (and What They Actually Estimate)

 That word matters.
-Sleep trackers aren’t reading brainwaves like a lab-grade polysomnography test.
-They’re inferring patterns based on physiological signals that correlate with sleep stages.
-This is why exact percentages of REM or deep sleep fluctuate night to night—even when your routine hasn’t changed.
+Sleep trackers aren't reading brainwaves like a lab-grade polysomnography test.
+They're inferring patterns from physiological signals that correlate with sleep stages.
+A multicenter study published in JMIR mHealth and uHealth compared 11 popular consumer trackers against polysomnography and found their agreement on sleep-stage classification varied widely from device to device.
+This is why exact percentages of REM or deep sleep fluctuate night to night, even when your routine hasn't changed.

 The most actionable metrics for most people aren't stages at all.
 They're sleep timing, consistency, awakenings, and trends over weeks, not single nights.
 If your data pushes you to lock in a regular bedtime, improve wind-down habits, and notice recurring disruptions, it's doing its job.
 If it's making you anxious about a "bad score," it's being misused.